This page on milk and gout was last reviewed, or updated, on 27 June 2017.

 And in 2010, a study in New Zealand, published in the Annals of the Rheumatic Diseases journal found that skim milk lowered uric acid by about 10% in three hours, and also quickly increased uric acid excretion.
 It was a similar result to the 1991 Canadian study (above), but this time the researchers mainly used various types of skim milk, not milk proteins in water.(4) But participants had to drink less milk than the milk proteins and water of the Canadian study, to achieve somewhat similar results.
 And it probably wasn't just the proteins that lowered uric acid.
 The milk tested contained orotic acid, which also has a reputation for lowering uric acid.

-BUT WATER USE IN GOUT COMES FIRST
+BUT WATER DRINKING FOR GOUT COMES FIRST

 So milk is good for gout, but is it as good as water?
 Those eight glasses of eight fluid ounces of water, or two litres (liters), or 3.2 U.K. pints (rounded numbers) are your first priority because milk has not been shown to achieve what water can.
 With this much water - the precise therapeutic amount is individual-specific, and you have to learn how much by trial and error - it’s possible to stave off gout attacks, or relieve them, or even avoid them completely.
 Even in some cases without adding a small amount of bicarbonate of soda (baking soda).